Safwanny/MNIST-Digit-Classification/README.md

 # MNIST-Digit-Classification
-Neural Network for detecting handwritten Digits using Deep Learning
+Neural Network for detecting handwritten Digits using Deep Learning Enhanced the model by changing NN to a Convolutional Neural network

 the MNIST data set is already preprocessed and is available in the TensorFlow dataset library